epunzal2/allosteric-network-mapping/README.md

 - Proctor EA, Ding F, Dokholyan NV. *Discrete molecular dynamics*.
 Wiley Interdiscip Rev Comput Mol Sci.
 2011.
 - Sethi A, Eargle J, Black AA, Luthey-Schulten Z. *Dynamical networks in tRNA:protein complexes*.
 Proc Natl Acad Sci USA.
 2009.
 - Chem.
 Rev. 2016, 116, 6463−6487.
-- Relevant sections and equations are embedded in `entire_conversation_with_gemini2.5.txt`.

 ---

 ## Development Notes & Changelog

-- See `entire_conversation_with_gemini2.5.txt` for detailed methodology and design rationale.
-- See `refactoring_log.txt` for iterative improvements, including:
-  - Addition of multiple covariance methods.
-  - Implementation of percolation-based pruning.
-  - Flexible contact atom selection.
-  - Improved CLI and visualization.
 - The script is modular and can be extended for other network metrics or visualization styles.

 ---